harnonlabs/core-services.en/help/interface/experience-cloud.md

 ## Experience Cloud domains {#domains}

 Experience Cloud uses the following hosts to deliver the application, improve performance and product experience.
-Adobe recommends adding these domains to your firewall’s allowed list for an optimal experience.
+Adobe recommends adding these domains to your firewall's allowed list for an optimal experience.
 Additional domains may also be in use for specific Experience Cloud applications, such as Adobe Analytics.
 Check documentation for those applications for more information.

 | Technology | Domains |
 |--- |--- |